 "One goal of PreVeil is to make encryption and data protection so easy that people use encryption for everyday things, as opposed to very specialized business applications," Battat said.

 It's not only employee security practices that are not up to snuff.
-Software and hardware continue to have vulnerabilities that attackers continue to exploit, he added.
+Software and hardware continue to have vulnerabilities that attackers continue to exploit, Battat added.
 And most IT organizations persist in deploying traditional defenses, such as firewalls and access controls, to combat the growing sophistication of bad actors.
-Even those companies using encryption usually aren't going far enough, Battat argued, because they use encryption only part of the time; for example, they encrypt sensitive data in transit, but not at rest.
+Even those companies using data encryption software usually aren't going far enough, he argued, because they use encryption only part of the time; for example, they encrypt sensitive data in transit, but not at rest.

 Battat said PreVeil began with the assumption that any and all servers can be hacked, and IT security software needs to be easy to use.
 The result, he touted, is a new application for end-to-end encrypted emails, file sharing and storage that can withstand the inevitable attack, yet be easy to apply universally to sensitive data, he said.
 (See sidebar, for features.)

-How effortless must easy be to break down what, thus far, has been a resistance by businesses to use encryption?
+How effortless must easy be to break down what, thus far, has been a resistance by businesses to use data encryption software?

 Randy Battatco-founder, president and CEO at PreVeil

 Certainly, enterprise attention to cybersecurity and, consequently, the use of security tools is increasing.
 Technology research firm Gartner has predicted that worldwide spending on information security products and services will reach $86.4 billion in 2017, a 7% increase over 2016 spending, and will hit $93 billion in 2018.

 And part of that upward trend is the use of encryption technology.